Types of communication

 How online interaction affects workplace communication

-While online communication has disruptive potential for personal relationships, in the workplace, online communication tools can greatly improve communication within an organization but also with clients and third parties.
-They can:
+Even though online communication may have disruptive potential for personal relationships, in the workplace, online communication tools can greatly improve communication within an organization.

 Here are a couple of communication examples that showcase the advantages of online over offline interaction in organizations.

 - A patient has a dubious rash and wants to contact a medical clinic.
 The clinic uses Pumble for internal and external communication.
-Instead of coming to the clinic, they send a photo of the rash to their doctor via the platform, which is hosted on the clinic’s own server ensuring the maximum security of any patient data transferred via the chat app.
+Instead of coming to the clinic, they send a photo of the rash to their doctor via the platform.
 The GP can’t provide a definitive diagnosis, so they use the #dermatology channel on Pumble to consult with the specialists at another clinic within their healthcare network.

-According to a definition by Andrea McDuffie, as cited by SpringerLink, verbal communication involves any form of communication that uses spoken language as a means of sharing information with others intentionally.
-It is usually a synchronous type of communication — the exception would be speakers who record their messages as audio or video calls and send them to others.
+It is usually a synchronous type of communication.
+The exception would be speakers who record their messages as audio or video calls and send them to others.
 In such cases, we regard verbal communication as asynchronous.